bharateshwarpatil/lowlatency/System_Performance.md

 ####  Saturation: the degree to which runnable threads are queued waiting their turn on-CPU
 ####  Errors: CPU errors, including correctable errors

+## Profiling

+Profiling builds a picture of the target for study.
+CPU usage can be profiled by sampling the state of the CPUs at timed intervals, following these steps:
+1. Select the type of profile data to capture, and the rate.
+2. Begin sampling at a timed interval.
+3. Wait while the activity of interest occurs.
+4. End sampling and collect sample data.
+5. Process the data.

+ ## Static Performance Tuning
+Static performance tuning focuses on issues of the configured environment.
+For CPU performance, examine the following aspects of the static configuration:

+ How many CPUs are available for use?
+Are they cores?
+Hardware threads?
+ Is the CPU architecture single- or multiprocessor?
+ What is the size of the CPU caches?
+Are they shared?
+  What is the CPU clock speed?
+Is it dynamic (e.g., Intel Turbo Boost and SpeedStep)?
+Are those dynamic features enabled in the BIOS?
+ What other CPU-related features are enabled or disabled in the BIOS?
+ Are there performance issues (bugs) with this processor model?
+Are they listed in the processor errata sheet?
+ Are there performance issues (bugs) with this BIOS firmware version?
+ Are there software-imposed CPU usage limits (resource controls) present?
+What are they